Epigene/dwarf_fortress_hyperstart/README.md

 [SET_LABOR_LISTS:NO]
 ```
 ## 5. Configure Keys
-Run DF, press ESC, and go into 'Ketbindings'
+Run DF, press ESC, and go into 'Keybindings'

 Make changes to "General/Move secondary selector" and "General/Z level" keys as you see fit.
 1 for menu up and 2 for menu down.